AgroLucas/githeroFrontend/README.md

 4) Make sure to follow backend's README

-Avilable at https://githero-game.herokuapp.com/ (also on mobile)
+Available at https://githero-game.herokuapp.com/ (also on mobile)